 - Stability: Unlike conventional bicycles, the trio of wheels makes a trike very stable.
 Models with a lower center of gravity are exceedingly stable.

-- Easier Handling: Most of the three wheel bikes are intentionally designed with lightweight materials to make them easier to control –even by elders with weak grip-and boost maneuverability.
+- Easier Handling: Most of the three-wheel bikes are intentionally designed with lightweight materials to make them easier to control –even by elders with weak grip-and boost maneuverability.

 - Storage: Models with baskets can easily carry personal gear and shopping so your elderly parents can still shop for groceries without help and haul baggage like books to their destinations when going out.

-- They climb hills: There are different designs and styles including some with quality gear systems which allow them to conquer climbs and hills without over-exerting the rider.
+- They climb hills: There are different designs and styles including some with quality gear systems that allow them to conquer climbs and hills without over-exerting the rider.
 As for electric trikes, you just sit and relax as it speeds up uphill.